JackCSheehan/byte-script/README.md

 # Byte Script Language Specifications
 Byte script is an esoteric programming language made up of 1-byte long instructions.
-Byte Script data is stored in a program tape where each cell is an 8-byte integer.
+Byte Script data is stored in a program tape where each cell is an 8-bit integer.
 A cell tape pointer points to a specific index on the program tape and instructions can be used to change both the cell pointer and the value pointed to by the cell pointer.

 Byte Script is inspired by BF, but it is intended to be easier to use and understand and produce smaller interpreter sources.

+## Files
+Write Byte Script code in a Byte Script source file (.bss) and pass Byte Script executable files (.bse) to the interpreter to be executed.

+## Technical Processes
+Byte Script is an interpreted language, but interpreting requires a preprocessing stage.
+The Byte Script preprocessor removes all non-instruction characters from the given source file.
+This means that no comments or whitespace characters will increase the size of the executable that will need to be run by the interpreter.
+The preprocessor produces a Byte Script executable file (.bse) which can then be interpreted by Byte Script's interpreter.

+## The Program Tape
+In order to make Byte Script Turing complete, it must have an "infinite" amount of memory to solve problems with.
+Similar to BF, the Byte Script interpreter implements a list of unsigned 8-bit integers that can be navigated and manipulated by the Byte Script instruction set.
+In the case of my interpreter, this program tape is implemented as an STL deque.
+For efficiency purposes, my interpreter adds cells to the program tape as needed.
+In other words, as the user moves "right" on the tape using the `>` instruction, the interpreter will append enough cells to the tape to accommodate the user's request.
+As such, there is such a thing at any given time as the "end" of the tape, which simply means the end of the number of cells that have currently been allocated on the program tape.
+This is what is meant when this documentation refers to the "end" of the program tape.
+For example, the print instruction will print either until a `0` is encountered on the tape or until the cell pointer reaches the "end" of the tape, whichever comes first.
+If the no more cells can be appended, such as in the case of insufficient memory, the program will end and an error message will be shown.
+Attempting to move the cell pointer to below the 0th index of the tape does nothing; the cell pointer will go no further "down" the tape than the 0th index.

+## Comments
+There is no official way to write comments.
+Any character that is not explicitly part of the instruction set is removed from the source file by the preprocessor.
+I usually prefer using square brackets `[]` to indicate comments.
+One caveat to this, however, is that comments cannot contain any instruction characters __or integer literals__.

-Below is a tentative, work-in-progress list of Byte Script's instruction set (Descriptions marked with asterisks are in early stages and may not be implemented or may be changed):
+Below is a list of Byte Script's instruction set:

 |Instruction Code (ASCII)|Description|
 |------------------------|-----------|